 It really is starting to feel like autumn now and I have been craving this dish all summer and I finally got around to whipping this dish up a couple nights ago.
 I created a pineapple dish with a sweet honey teriyaki sauce (the sauce is paleo compliant) with chicken breast and some ginger & orange quinoa.
 My daughter, Chloe, was super duper excited to chow down on this dish.
 It is so fun to eat your food out of a pineapple, right?
 This dish is gluten-free and will also be paleo if you just leave out the ginger/orange quinoa.

 I had two super healthy meals yesterday and when that happens in the kitchen I feel quite accomplished!
-For lunch, we had a gluten-free, paleo-ish chicken potpie soup and for dinner, we had a grilled lemon/turmeric chicken breast with fried sweet potatoes in ghee, and roasted broccoli.
+For lunch, we had a gluten-free chicken pot pie soup (the soup would have been paleo is you take away the peas) and for dinner, we had a grilled lemon turmeric chicken breast with fried sweet potatoes in ghee, and roasted broccoli.
+I used my trusty Primal Kitchen marinade for the chicken.
 I am trying to get back on the healthy train because I feel like I have somewhat fallen off of it with all of the naughty baking I have been doing.
 I am making an effort to get back on track and I feel good about my meal choices yesterday.
+Keep reading to find out how I created this delicious and healthy lunch and dinner for my daughter and I.

 The fall weather is approaching and that means meals like pot roasts and soups will be in full swing in my kitchen.
 For cool weather meals, I also like to bust out my slow-cooker.
 The slow-cooker is a perfect tool to use for when you want a meal with minimal effort.
 It is great for busy workdays or school days.
 All you need to do is a little prep, set it, and forget it.Â